judka-uriel/uriel-book/uriel_en.md

 continued every day.
 I went to school with bruises and scars on my body all the time, trying to hide the wounds.

-This hell was for nothing — in childhood I was an exemplary Jewish boy, well-educated and intellectually developed, had a wide range of interests, did not use profanity, tried to befriend everyone — for example, in school everyone divided into rival factions, but I was a peacemaker between them, as it is said in Tehillim [34:15](https://www.sefaria.org/Psalms.34.15): “Seek peace and pursue it”.
+This hell was for no reason — in my childhood I was an exemplary Jewish boy, educated and intellectually developed, well-behaved, did not use profanity, had a wide range of interests, tried to befriend everyone — for example, in school everyone divided into rival factions, but I was a peacemaker between them, as it is said in Tehillim [34:15](https://www.sefaria.org/Psalms.34.15): “Seek peace and pursue it”.

 And after returning from school each day, a nightmare awaited me at home,